Countertops

 FREE QUOTE TOOL: Want to know what your new kitchen countertop would cost?
 Click here to get a custom quote in less than 30 seconds.

-Mitered edge countertop on a porcelain bathroom vanity
+Mitered edge countertop on a porcelain bathroom vanity – Stone Valley Countertops

 What Are Porcelain Countertops?

-Pros of Porcelain Countertops
+Advantages of Porcelain Surfaces

-• Scratch Resistant: Harder than granite.
+• Scratch Resistant: Harder than granite for daily durability.

-• Low Maintenance: No sealing required.
+• Low Maintenance: No sealing required, unlike natural stone.

 Why They’re Gaining Popularity

-Porcelain vs. Quartz: Which One’s Better?
+Porcelain vs Quartz: Which Is Better?

-Compare with our Quartz Countertops Guide →
+View our Quartz Countertops Guide →

 FeaturePorcelainQuartz

-UV Resistance❌ May discolor in sunlight
+UV Resistance✅ Won’t fade outdoors❌ May discolor in sunlight

 Edge Options⚠️ Limited✅ Many profiles